 Maida is used to make the Naan bread dough, which is probably one of the most well known Indian breads, although not eaten anywhere near as often in the Indian home, as believed.
 This bread is typically for special occasions, as it is heavy and rich.
 It is vegetarian using milk for the dough, but this actually works incredibly well using almond milk for a vegan and dairy-free option.

 Bajra rotis can be made using the same method as for the chakki atta.
 You can also make bajra rotis by doing a 50/50 mix of bajra and chakki atta, and again, following the same method.
 You can also make potato cakes using mashed potato and bajra, along with garlic, ginger and spices, and fry or bake till cooked.

-Makki di atta (or cornmeal) is mainly used to make a cornmeal flatbread called ‘makki di roti’, which is traditionally served with saag (spiced mustard leaves).
-Or you can use makki di atta to make a delicious (but heavy) dessert called ‘churri’ which is cornflour flatbreads cooked with oil and sugar – yum!
+Makki di atta (or cornmeal) is mainly used to make a cornmeal flatbread called ‘makki di roti’.
+This is a very traditional corn chapatti, which is traditionally served with saag (spiced mustard leaves).

 So, whether you’re about to embark on a new chapter and begin a vegan lifestyle, or if you want to draw inspiration from the variety of plant-based ingredients used in vegan cooking, Indian food has so much to offer, so give some of these fantastic ingredients a try!